-1. General information 3 2.
-VAT taxation of the arbitrator's fee and expenses 3 2.1 Taxability of the arbitrator's fee and expenses 3 2.2 VAT treatment of the arbitrator's fee in different situations 4 2.2.1 The arbitrator and the party are from the same EU country 4 2.2.2 The arbitrator and the party are from different EU countries 5 2.2.3 The arbitrator is from an EU country and the party is from a non-EU country 5 2.2.4 The arbitrator is from a non-EU country and the party is from an EU country 5 2.2.5 The arbitrator and the party are from outside the EU 5 2.3 VAT treatment of the arbitrator's expenses 5 3.
-Income tax on the arbitrator's fee 6 3.1 Fee of an arbitrator domiciled in Finland 6 3.2 Fee of an arbitrator domiciled outside Finland 6 4.
-Payment of the arbitrator's fee and expenses from the advance on costs 7 4.1 Arbitrator subject to VAT 7 4.2 Arbitrator domiciled in Finland not subject to VAT 8 4.3 Fee payable to an arbitrator domiciled outside Finland as trade income 9 SAMPLE INVOICE 1 - Sample invoice in accordance with the Finnish VAT Act when VAT is charged on the arbitrator's fee SAMPLE INVOICE 2 - Sample invoice in accordance with the Finnish VAT Act when reverse charge is applicable to the arbitrator's fee (EU party that conducts business based in an EU country other than that of the arbitrator) SAMPLE INVOICE 3 - Sample invoice in accordance with the Finnish VAT Act when the arbitrator's invoice is issued to a non-EU party that conducts business SAMPLE INVOICE 4 - Sample invoice in accordance with the Finnish VAT Act when the arbitrator's invoice is issued to a non-EU party that does not conduct business
+1. Genera l information 3 2.
+VAT taxation of the arbitrator's fee and expenses 2.1.
+Taxability of the arbitrator's fee and expenses 3 2.2.
+VAT treatment of the arbitrator's fee in different situations 4 2.2.1.
+The arbitrator and the party are from the same EU country 4 2.2.2.
+The arbitrator and the party are from different EU countries 4 2.2.3.
+The arbitrator is from an EU country and the party is from a non-EU country 5 2.2.4.
+The arbitrator is from a non-EU country and the party is from an EU country 5 2.2.5.
+The arbitrator and the party are from outside the EU 5 2.3.
+VAT treatment of the arbitrator's expenses 5 3.
+Income tax on the arbitrator's fee 3.1.
+Fee of an arbitrator domiciled in Finland 8 3.2.
+Fee of an arbitrator domiciled outside Finland 8 4.
+Payme nt of the arbitrator's fee and expenses from the advance on costs 8 4.1.
+Arbitrator subject to VAT 9 4.2.
+Arbitrator domiciled in Finland not subject to VAT .
+10 4.3.
+Fee payable to an arbitrator domiciled outside Finland as trade income .
+10 E INVOICE 1 - Sample invoice in accordance with the Finnish VAT Act when VAT is charged on the tor's fee applica E INVOICE 2 - Sample invoice in accordance with the Finnish VAT Act when reverse charge is ble to the arbitrator's fee (EU party that conducts business based in an EU country other than the arbitrator) E INVOICE 3 - Sample invoice in accordance with the Finnish VAT Act when the arbitrator's invoice d to a non-EU party that conducts business E INVOICE 4 - Sample invoice in accordance with the Finnish VAT Act when the arbitrator's invoice d to a non-EU party that does not conduct business